nais/salsa/README.md

         COSIGN_REPOSITORY: "registry.io/signatures"
 ```

-Actor must make sure that `with.docker_pwd` has access to the signature repository.
+Actor must be sure that `with.docker_pwd` has access to the signature repository.

 ## Customizing